microsoft/code-with-engineering-playbook/CONTRIBUTING.md

 - Quality is more important than quantity
 - Write in a way that you would want someone else to explain something to you.
 Use [`plain english`](http://www.plainenglish.co.uk/how-to-write-in-plain-english.html)
 - Be friendly, technical, professional and concise
-- Communicate as engineers, not marketing.
-We want to share what we learned, not "sell" our ideas.
+- Communicate as engineers, not marketing; we want to share what we learned, not "sell" our ideas
 - Don't recreate introductory content, link to it
 - Add context around patterns, recipes etc. so that the reader understands when and where a pattern may be applicable and where it may not
 - Think about how readers can discover your content, is it easy to find?